ethanprograms432/Inspirational-Quotes/README.md

 # Inspirational-Quotes
-Randomly generated David Goggins quotes
+Randomly generated David Goggins quotes (just a practice for using GitHub for the first time)